theheking/intro-to-r/content/extras2_automation.md

 per_diet_plots <- lapply(alldiets, plotPerVore)
 ```

 Well now what?
 Nothing got produced in the plots tab?
 That's because all 4 of these plots are now saved in `per_diet_plots`.
-When you automate plotting, the Plots window becomes useless because automation will happen too fast for you to manually export those plots from the Plots window.
+When you iterate through plots, the Plots window becomes useless because the plot will appear too fast for you to manually export those plots from the Plots window.
 Either you end with `ggsave()` instead of return, or you collect a list of plots to do what?
 To combine them of course!

 Introducing combination plots, using either the `cowplot` or `patchwork` package.